 2009 – today

 The red socks are the team’s central element and symbol.
 Their use emphasizes the historical heritage and recognizability of the “Red Sox” brand.
 The socks’ standing position adds stability and strength to the symbol.
-The logo underscores the strength of the brand and its historical significance.
+The logo underscores the brand’s strength and historical significance.
 Simplifying the logo to a single pair of socks indicates that the brand has reached a level of recognition where additional elements are unnecessary for identification.

 The emblem contains no inscriptions or typographic elements, emphasizing the minimalist approach and confidence in the brand’s recognizability.
 The color palette remains the same: red socks with white markings on the heels and toes.
 Light lines on the cuffs add detail and highlight quality and attention to detail.